Birda's Locations feature is designed to help users find birding locations and the species that occur at the locations.

 How often is it updated?

-New sightings from Birda's users and the GBIF are currently fed into the database on a monthly basis however this will be improved to daily updates in the near future.
+New sightings from Birda's users and external sources are fed into the database monthly.
+We anticipate this will be improved to daily updates in the near future.

 What are the limitations?